albacoto/ALBACOTO_GWAS.github.io/README.md

 scp @login.genome.au.dk:/path/to/file .
 ```

+Once in R we join the 2 files that we just talked about so we are able to create a plot where the observed heterozygosity rate per individual is on the x axis and the proportion of missing SNPs per individuals is plotted on the y axis.
+We therefore interpret the plot and results we obtain.

 Inside R we should also filter out outliers for the variables, and then save the file so we later remove it using PLINK.
 We have made a file with the FID and IID of all individuals that have a genotype missing rate >=0.03 or a heterozygosity rate that is more than 3 s.d. from the mean (this is calculated in R).
 To remove this file using PLINK we should type:
 ```sh
 plink --bfile gwas_data --remove wrong_het_missing_values.txt --make-bed --out GWA-QC-nohet